 The decline of Papal Supremacy and the rise of Protestant Christianity in itself birthed a period of monumental change in Human Civilization and organisation, the most notable of which is the Industrial Revolution’ which crystallised the foundation of the modern world.

-Ultimately, in my view, one of the most important things for the World and Post-Colonial Africa in particular, to understand about ‘Unam Sanctam’ is the Legal force of such arbitrary Papal Decrees in regulating Human organisation in Europe.
+Ultimately, in my view, one of the most important things for the World to understand about ‘Unam Sanctam’ is the Legal force of such arbitrary Papal Decrees in regulating Human organisation in Europe.

 Meanwhile, the scandal of ‘Unam Sanctam’ continues to haunt the Catholic Church as Theological defences to attacks mounted against it by modern Christians continue.